 Yes.
 You should install Assignments and the Google Apps LTI tool simultaneously.
-This ensures instructors and students will find duplicate options if both tools are available in the same course.
+This ensures instructors and students will find both tools if they were made available in a course.

 Assignments benefits include:

-- As an "External Tool Submission" type, Assignments provides instructors with features like copies of a file for each student, plagiarism detection, and Google's interface to grade assignments.
+- As an "External Tool Submission" type, Assignments provides instructors with features like copies of a file for each student, plagiarism detection, and Google's grading interface and SpeedGrader™ for grading.